 Officially, the Ph.D. must be completed within seven years after the first registration for doctoral study.
 Ph.D. degrees are conferred in either May, September, or January, as specified in the Graduate School Bulletin.
 In addition, the Ph.D. candidacy expires after the fifth anniversary of passing the Qualifying Examination.
-Petitions to extend this deadline are possible at the discretion of the MCBB Director and the Dean of the Graduate School and can be obtained from the Office of the Graduate School of Arts & Sciences.
+Petitions to extend this deadline are possible at the discretion of the Director of Graduate Studies, the Department Chair, and the Dean of the Graduate School and can be obtained from the Office of the Graduate School of Arts & Sciences.